Moving to Germany? Find out which German city will give you a quality of life that’s rated amongst the best in the world.

 Nürnberg (or Nuremburg in English), in a beautiful city in the state of Bavaria (the second largest after Munich) situated on the Pegnitz river and Rhine-Main-Danube canal.
 It’s got a high percentage of foreigners living there, a reputation for being urban yet relaxed – and ranked 23rd in the world for quality of life.
 There are apartments in stunning art nouveau buildings and converted factory loft spaces.
 Moegeldorf, Rehof, Laufamholz and Zerzabelshof are among the most desirable areas in the city.

 It might come as a surprise to discover that Stuttgart, despite its strong association with the automobile industry, is set out across a number of hills, valleys and parks.
 Some of the city’s most desirable homes are on the steep hillside and have awesome views.
-Accommodation in the very heart of the city is limited but Stuttgart-West is an attractive area not far from the city centre with shops, markets, cafes, theatres and parks all within easy walking distance.
+Accommodation in the very heart of the city is limited but Stuttgart-West is an attractive area not far from the city center with shops, markets, cafes, theatres and parks all within easy walking distance.
 Stuttgart-Ost and Stuttgart-Süd are also very central.
 Killesberg and Dogerloch are fairly exclusive areas.
 Sindelfingen, Böblingen or Vaihingen are all further out but you’ll stand more chance of finding accommodation with a garden if that’s important to you.
 Stuttgart is ranked 28th place in the world for quality of life.